Hungarian House of New York

 The Hungarian House of New York, founded in 1966, serves Hungarian communities of New York City as an independent cultural institution.
-It is located at 213 E 82nd St, New York City in the Upper East Side.
+It is located at 213 East 82nd Street on the Upper East Side of Manhattan.
 It hosts and organises weekly as well as single events, and gives place to a Hungarian library and to the János Arany Hungarian School.

-The history and role of the Hungarian House of New York
+History

-Five members of the Hungarian community – Peter Schell, Ede Neuman de Végvár, Károly Pulvári, Ferenc Chorin and Tibor Eckhardt, operating within the framework of the Széchenyi István Society, the Hungarian Catholic League, and the American Hungarian Library and Historical Society – established the American Foundation for Hungarian Literature and Education (AFHLE) on August 23, 1963, which was officially registered as a non-profit organization by the State of New York on April 16, 1964.
+Five Hungarians – Peter Schell, Ede Neuman de Végvár, Károly Pulvári, Ferenc Chorin and Tibor Eckhardt, operating within the framework of the Széchenyi István Society, the Hungarian Catholic League, and the American Hungarian Library and Historical Society – established the American Foundation for Hungarian Literature and Education (AFHLE) on August 23, 1963.
+It was officially registered as a non-profit organization by the New York state government on April 16, 1964.

-With the generous support of their founding members, the three organizations purchased the building of the future Hungarian House from the German athletic club Central Turnverein of the City of New York at 213-215 East 82nd Street on September 9, 1966, when the AFHLE assumed responsibility for its maintenance.
+Initially, the AFHLE occupied two row houses on 82nd Street.
+With the generous support of their founding members, the three organizations purchased the building at 213-215 East 82nd Street from the German athletic club Central Turnverein of the City of New York on September 9, 1966, when the AFHLE assumed responsibility for its maintenance.
 Over the years, the Catholic League handed over its ownership rights to local Hungarian Franciscans, who in turn passed it on to the Hungarian Scout Association in Exteris, which has been the third co-owner organization ever since.